sablier-labs/v2-periphery/README.md

 ## ⚠️ Archived

-This repository has been archived and is no longer being maintained.
-For the latest contracts and updates, please visit the following repos:
+This repository was archived in January 2024, and is no longer maintained.
+For the latest contracts and updates, please
+visit:

 1. [Sablier Lockup](https://github.com/sablier-labs/lockup/)
 2. [Sablier Airdrops](https://github.com/sablier-labs/airdrops/)